Sports Anti-Doping Rules

 Anti-Doping Rule Violations (ADRVs)

-- Use or attempt to use a prohibited substance or method
+- Use or attempted use of a prohibited substance or method by an athlete;

-- Evade testing or refuse to provide a sample
+- Evasion of doping control or refusal to provide a sample;

-- Tamper with any part of the doping control process
+- Tampering with any part of the doping control process by an athlete or other person*;

-- Traffick or attempt to traffick a prohibited substance or method
+- Trafficking or attempted trafficking of a prohibited substance or method by an athlete or other person;

-- Knowingly associate with someone, in a sporting capacity, who has been found guilty of an anti-doping rule violation.
+- Knowing association by an athlete or other person with someone in a sporting capacity who has been found guilty of an anti-doping rule violation;

-- Discourage or retaliate against someone for reporting doping or suspected doping.
+- Discouragement of, or retaliation against someone for, reporting doping or suspected doping by an athlete or other person.

 Ngā takahitanga patu pūroi